Multivariate Break-Even Correlation Thresholds

 Case : Long Profitability

-We rearrange by moving to the right-hand side, dividing by , and expanding from :
+We rearrange by moving to the right-hand side, dividing by , and expanding from evaluated at the optimum :

 Case : Short Profitability

-We rearrange analogously, moving to the right-hand side, dividing by , and expanding from :
+We rearrange analogously to Case .
+Moving to the right-hand side, dividing by , expanding from , and evaluating at the optimum for a short position using the negative root in :

 Application

-Given a concrete set of signals with intercept , marginal correlation vector , signal correlation matrix , return volatility , standardised signal mean vector , a cost threshold , the procedure is as follows.
+Given a set of signals with unconditional expected return , a signal-return correlation vector , signal correlation matrix , return volatility , and a cost threshold , the procedure is as follows:

-First, choose the Mahalanobis distance according to how selective you wish to be, noting that it determines the minimum fraction of signal realizations that is unprofitable by the Cantelli inequality, yielding by .
-Second, compute the combined signal strength .
-Third, determine whether the signals clear the profitability threshold for long positions (Case ), short positions (Case ), or both, keeping in mind that both cases can be checked independently.
+First, choose the Mahalanobis distance according to how selective you wish to be, noting that it determines the minimum fraction of joint signal realizations that is unprofitable by the Cantelli inequality.
+Second, compute .
+Third, check if this exceeds for long profitability and/or for short profitability , keeping in mind that both cases can be checked independently.